 Sheet no. 2

-In the 10th panel, on the left, Haman stands before the king.
+In the tenth panel, on the left, Haman stands before the king.
 Likely, this is the moment when they are discussing what should be done for the person who the king wants to reward (Es.
 6:5-10).
 Its continuation is depicted in the center: Mordecai crowned on a royal horse, led by Haman proclaiming his glory (Es.
 6:11).

-The 11th panel, on the left, is decorated with the scene of Haman begging Esther for his life (Es.
+The eleventh panel, on the left, is decorated with the scene of Haman begging Esther for his life (Es.
 7:8).
 The continuation of the narrative is painted in the center: a figure of a man, likely Harbona, standing next to the gallows.
 Most likely it alludes to the moment when Harbona suggests to the king that he hang Haman (Es.
 7:9).

-The 13th panel is decorated with the next scene showing the king speaking with Esther and Mordecai likely at the moment when he allows the Jews to defend themselves (Es.
+The thirteenth panel is decorated with the next scene showing the king speaking with Esther and Mordecai likely at the moment when he allows the Jews to defend themselves (Es.
 8:5-11).
 A large group of people (Jews?) is depicted between Esther and Mordecai.

 The upper margin and the spaces between the panels are decorated with ornaments; the same ornaments supplement the narrative scenes too.

 E | Esther, Book of (following the order of the story) | Mordecai's triumph (Es.
 6:11)